 MICHAEL JENSEN is an author and editor.
 His novels include Man & Beast and Man & Monster, part of The Savage Land, a series of historical fiction that combines gay romance, supernatural, and horror.
 For eight years, Michael was the editor of the entertainment website AfterElton.com, which he co-founded with Brent.
 The site, devoted to covering gay and bisexual men in popular culture, eventually grew to more than a million unique visitors a month, won several GLAAD Media Awards, and was later sold to Viacom/MTV.

 Hey there!
 Thanks for reading all the way to the bottom of this page.
-If you’re still on the fence about upgrading to a paid subscription, here’s a secret discount coupon of 40% off (only $30 a year, or $2.50 a month!) — for as long as you continue to subscribe!
+If you’re still on the fence about upgrading to a paid subscription, here’s a secret discount coupon of 40% off an annual subscription (only $30 a year, or $2.50 a month, for as long as you choose to subscribe!).

 You can still pay the full price too!